 The recommended consumption method for novice users is either smoking or vaporizing cannabis; the reason being that dosage control is relatively easy compared to other consumption methods.
 Smoking cannabis is the traditional method and involves inhaling the smoke released by the heated buds.

-You can pack a one hitter pipe or roll it into a joint.
+There are tons of options when it comes to smoking accessories, you can pack a one hitter pipe or roll it into a joint.
 A bong is another alternative and will result in the smoothest hit as the smoke is filtered through water prior to being inhaled, but the intensity of a bong hit is not recommended for novice users.
 If you find the effects of smoking cannabis to be too intense, we suggest vaporization as a more mild alternative.

 For those looking to avoid the potential respiratory irritation caused by smoking, we recommend vaporizing for the first time.
 A vaporizer is a device that heats cannabis buds and/or concentrates to a specific (lower) temperature, which causes the cannabinoids (beneficial compounds like THC and CBD) stored in the plant’s trichomes to evaporate into a gas without combusting any plant material.
 In our experience, vaporization provides a more forgiving, manageable, and mild high than smoking cannabis.
+We recommend DaVinci for your vaporizing needs.

 If you’re feeling good about the vaporizer route, the photo above may be confusing.
-Just remember, the golden liquid in your vaporizer cartridge is simply a concentrated, extracted version of the original cannabis buds, and should be labeled indica, sativa, or hybrid at the very least.
+Just remember, the golden liquid in your vaporizer cartridge is simply a concentrated, extracted version of the original cannabis buds, and should be labeled Indica, Sativa, or hybrid at the very least.

-Some cartridges may have multiple strains inside them, while others will be strain specific.
+Some cartridges may have multiple strains inside them, while others will be strain-specific.
 Weed is like wine – every strain has a history and some dispensaries have garden blends; the same way vineyards blend grapes to make a more unique flavor profile.
-The key terms to understand are indica and sativa.
+The key terms to understand are Indica and Sativa.
 These terms are used to describe the two major species of the cannabis plant that induce markedly different effects.

-For first-time smokers, one or two inhalations is all it takes to feel THC’s powerful effects.
+For first-time smokers, one or two inhalations are all it takes to feel THC’s powerful effects.
 We recommend first-timers wait 15-20 minutes after smoking before deciding to take additional inhalations, as the effects can become more pronounced over this period.
 As you get more accustomed to your preferred dosage you can take additional hits for a stronger effect.

 However, you should never feel pressured to finish a bowl or joint, you can always come back to it.
 If your only option is to ingest cannabis, we recommend starting with a dose of 5mg of THC.
 Everyone’s metabolism is different and therefore has a different reaction to edibles.
 The important part is to WAIT after you ingest as onset can take up to TWO HOURS.
-As you become more familiar with your edible tolerance, it will be easier to adjust dosage.
+As you become more familiar with your edible tolerance, it will be easier to adjust your dosage.

 If you do end up a little too high, don’t worry, just check out our guide on how to manage a high.